amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-6. **Token Refresh**: When an access token expires, users can use the refresh token to obtain a new access token without logging in again.
-This mechanism enhances user experience by minimizing the need for frequent logins.
+**Token refresh** — when an access token expires, the refresh token can be used to get a new one without re-authenticating.

 ```go
 // refreshAccessToken generates a new access token using a refresh token.